dathbe/MMM-PGA/README.md

 With all that being said this is probally overkill.
 You can always just restart the mirror and it will reload the favorites on startup.

-## Note on Flags

-Because the data fot OWGR and Fedex Cup comes from different sources than the rest of the data in the module I had to create some pretty hookie code in order to display flags in the rankings.
-If i am unable to locate a flag for a player it will just display a white flag (I surender lol).
-I did some pretty extensive testing on this and I dont think it will happen often but if it becaomes an issue I will address it with a future release.

 ## Getting the Player ID of your favorite players

 ### Option 1